-The act that established the NEH says "The term 'humanities' includes, but is not limited to, the study of the following: language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism, and theory of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history and to the relevance of the humanities to the current conditions of national life."
+The act that established the National Endowment for the Humanities says "The term 'humanities' includes, but is not limited to, the study of the following: language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism, and theory of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history and to the relevance of the humanities to the current conditions of national life."

 Work in the creative or performing arts-such as the writing of fiction or poetry, painting, sculpting, composing or performing music, acting, directing, and dance-is not eligible for support by the National Endowment for the Humanities.
-Persons interested in support in these areas should call or write the National Endowment for the Arts.
+Persons interested in support in these areas should contact the National Endowment for the Arts, 1100 Pennsylvania Avenue, N.W., Washington, D.C.
+20506.
 Critical, historical, and theoretical studies of the arts, however, are eligible for NEH support.